 To play this game, have each player put his thumbprint (use an ink pad) onto two sticky notes.
 Place one set of the fingerprints aside.
 Take the remaining fingerprints and stick them in various locations around the house.
 Shuffle the other set of fingerprints and give one to each player.
 Set a timer and challenge them to go and find their matching fingerprints before time runs out.

 Before the party, write several secret missions on paper and place them in a hat.

-When guests arrive, have them pick a mission and read it without telling anyone what it is.
+When guests arrive, have each one pick a mission from the hat.
+They must read it without telling anyone what it is.
 Guests have the duration of the party to complete the task they chose without being caught in the act by another player.
 Once they have successfully completed a mission, players may report to the adult in charge to collect a reward (trinket prize, candy bar, certificate, etc.)

 Some ideas for secret missions: